openvinotoolkit/openvino.genai/llm/cpp/README.md

 ## How it works

-The program loads a tokenizer, detokenizer and a model (`.xml` and `.bin`) to OpenVINO™.
-The model is reshaped to batch 1 and variable prompt length.
+The program loads a model a tokenizer, and a detokenizer (`.xml` and `.bin`) to OpenVINO™.
+The model is reshaped to variable batch size and prompt length.
 A prompt is tokenized and passed to the model.
-The model greedily generates token by token until the special end of sequence (EOS) token is obtained.
-The predicted tokens are converted to chars and printed in a streaming fashion.
+The model predicts a distribution over the next tokens and group beam search samples from that distribution to explore possible sequesnses.
+The result is converted to chars and printed.

 ## Supported models